This is our story.

 2014 saw the upgrade of the state-of-the-art Fedrigotti Science Wing, encouraging enquiry and experiential learning.

-2015 was the year the Naylon Arts Wing refurbishment took the lead as the largest building project in size and financial commitment in the College’s rich 58-year history.
+The Naylon Arts Wing refurbishment in 2015 took the lead as the largest building project in size and financial commitment in the College’s 63-year history.

 Dux of 2015, Nimesh Kularatne achieved the highest score in the College’s history with an ATAR of 99.8; putting him in the top 0.15 percent of all Year 12 students in the state.

 In 2017, the College celebrated its 60th Anniversary.
-During this year the opening of the College’s first Food Technology rooms occurred, production of the 60 Year College video was created and the unveiling of the St John Bosco statue took place in an official blessing ceremony by Salesian Provincial Fr Greg Chambers and College Rector Fr Frank Bertagnolli.
+During this year the College’s first Food Technology rooms were opened, the 60 Year College video was created and the St John Bosco statue was unveiled in an official blessing ceremony conducted by the then Salesian Provincial Fr Greg Chambers, and College Rector Fr Frank Bertagnolli.

 College Prayer, Song & Crest

 “Proudly we sing our song, and faith filled we journey along.”
 These first lines of our College song become more a part of the fabric of our school each year.
 Our students identify strongly with our College song, which we proudly chant together at every Whole School Assembly.
 This anthem is integral to the culture of our College.